With so many factors that go in to setting up your freshwater aquarium at home, selecting the perfect fish is at the top of the list!

 Maintenance?
 Isn’t that what the filter is for?

 Even though you have a good filter set up, it’s important to perform regular maintenance on your aquarium.
-This could mean brushing the sides of the tank, rinsing out the gravel, and replacing portions of the water.
+This could mean brushing the sides of the tank with an algae scraper, and using an aquarium vacuum for cleaning gravel and replacing portions of the water.

 Some fish require more maintenance than others.
 For example, goldfish are really dirty fish.
 They will need routine tank cleanings more often than other fish.